kit-data-manager/base/README.md

 In order to build KIT Data Manager you'll need:

-* Java SE Development Kit 7
+* Java SE Development Kit 7 or higher
 * Apache Maven 3

 After obtaining the sources change to the folder where the sources are located and just call: